jonzmathew/AI-Data-Analysis-Assistant-NLP---Based-Chatbot-/README.md

 Deploy the application on Hugging Face Spaces or Streamlit Cloud

 👨‍💻 Author

 Johns M

 Aspiring Data Analyst / Data Scientist passionate about AI, data analytics, and machine learning.

 ⭐ If you like this project, consider starring the repository.

-✅ If you want, I can also give you 3 things that will make this project look MUCH more impressive to recruiters, like:
+✅ If you want, I can also give you 3 things that will make this project look MUCH more impressive, like:

 Adding visualizations